Azure/Build-Modern-AI-Apps-Hackathon/README.md

 >If `<resource-group-name>` already exists, your user must have `Owner` permissions on the resource group.
 >If `<resource-group-name>` does not exist exists, the deployment script will create it.
 In this case, your user must have `Owner` permissions on the subscription in which the resource group will be created.

+>**NOTE**:
+>
+>By default, the deployment script will attempt to create new Azure Open AI model deployments for the `gpt-35-turbo` and `text-embedding-ada-002` models.
+If you already have deployments for these models, you can skip the deployment by passing the following parameters to the script:
+>```pwsh
+>-openAiName <open-ai-name> -openAiRg <open-ai-resource-group> -openAiCompletionsDeployment <completions-deployment-name> >-openAiEmbeddingsDeployment <embeddings-deployment-name> -stepDeployOpenAi $false
+>```
+>In case you will defer the Open AI deployment to the script, make sure have enough TPM (Tokens Per Minute (thousands)) quota available in your subscription.
+By default, the script will attempt to set a value of 120K for each deployment.
+In case you need to change this value, you can edit lines 22 and 29 in the `starter-artifacts\code\VectorSearchAiAssistant\scripts\Deploy-OpenAi.ps1` file.

 ### Verify initial deployment